 Serverless computing is the glue.
 By intercepting events and passing them to applications or simple scripts, as with Google functions or Amazon AWS Lambda, it is easy and efficient to offload many tasks to the storage layer.
 And you don't need any other infrastructure layer to do that: no hypervisors, no orchestrators, no management tools.
 Just simple code and data, perfect for IoT environments (think of AWS Greengrass for example).

-And last, but not least, OpenIO SDS and G4A are open source.
+And last, but not least, OpenIO is open source.
 The code is available on github, alongside the packages for several ARM and x86 Linux distributions.
-This allows end users to test and deploy OpenIO SDS and G4A without limitations.
+This allows end users to test and deploy OpenIO without limitations.
 Open source helps avoid lock-ins and gives end users maximum freedom and better ROI.

 Object storage and serverless computing are two components that can help build large and small infrastructures capable of storing and computing data with high efficiency and at the lowest cost.
 This applies to the largest infrastructures where $/GB is an important metric as well as in the smallest of IoT networks with a small number of distributed resources.